When dealing with dog-to-dog aggression, it is important to listen to our dog.

 Create neutral experiences.

-Create as many neutral dog-to-dog meeting experiences as possible.
-If every time our dog sees another dog, we just pass by and nothing interesting happens, it will become a non-event.
+I try to create as many neutral dog-to-dog meeting experiences as possible.
+If every time my dog sees another dog, we just pass by and nothing interesting happens, it will become a non-event.

 Being consistent with neutral greetings will build our dog’s confidence.
-Through repetition, we are teaching him how to behave (just avoid and move along), and how not to behave (show dog-to-dog aggression).
+Through repetition, we are teaching him how to behave (just avoid and move along), and how not to behave (get over-excited, frustrated, lunge, and pull).
 He will be more calm because he is not waiting in anticipation of a highly charged encounter, either for play or for confrontation.

 If my dog becomes agitated during a walk, I try to end the outing as soon as possible.
 Once in this mode, his adrenaline levels will be high for a fair duration, and he will likely react aggressively to all the dogs that we meet.
 In this state, he will no longer be capable of learning, and will only be practicing dog aggressive behaviors.